Navigation auf uzh.ch

 Research Area

-I have broad research interests in the ethics assessment and responsible governance of emerging and future technologies, such as robotics and autonomous systems.
+I have broad research interests in the ethics assessment and responsible governance of emerging and future technologies, such as AI, robotics, and autonomous systems.
 Through empirical studies of these transformative technologies of both enabling and disruptive nature, I aim to address the ethical, social, legal, and regulatory challenges new and complex technologies pose to society, explore responsive analytical approaches in the understanding and evaluation of them, and propose practical governance tools for the design, development, and use of them.
 Conceptually, I am interested in exploring philosophical notions such as identity, agency, autonomy, responsibility, justice, and the good life.
-Methodologically, I seek to draw on insights gained through transdisciplinary research in cocreation processes.
+Methodologically, I seek to draw on insights gained through transdisciplinary research in participatory and co-creation processes.

 Academic Career

 I am an ethicist and a political scientist based in Switzerland since 2010.
 I hold a PhD degree in Biomedical Ethics and Law from University of Zurich, and two Master’s degrees in Applied Ethics and Political Science obtained in Sweden, Norway, and the Netherlands.
-In between my academic endeavors, I led projects on ethics policy development for international organizations across government, industry, and NGOs.
-As a strong advocate of bottom-up forces for social change, I am dedicated to bridging the gap between science and society, with active engagement in influential non-academic institutions such as the World Economic Forum and the IEEE.
+In between my academic endeavors, I led projects on ethics policy development for international organizations across the government, industry, and NGO sectors.
+As a strong advocate of bottom-up forces for social change, I am dedicated to bridging the gap between science and society, with active engagement in influential non-academic institutions such as the World Economic Forum, the IEEE, and the Swiss Academy of Engineering Sciences.

 Projects